 11. Use the best lead gen tools

-There's a fantastic range of lead generation tools for 2020 to choose from.
+There's a fantastic range of lead generation tools to choose from.
 Some of the best lead gen software tools are:

 - Drift: live chat, calendar scheduling, landing pages

 - Leadfeeder: identifying who’s browsing your website

 12. Make sure your marketing tools are talking to each other